 Home Forward uses actual past income to determine annual income for participant families.

+Households with countable income are not required to report income increases outside of regular reexaminations.
+For households with countable income a reexamination will not be processed for increases in income except for adding income of a newly added family member.

-All income sources used to determine a household’s public housing rent or Section 8 assistance are the same as currently defined by HUD, with the following exceptions:
+All income sources used to determine a household’s public housing rent or HCV assistance are the same as currently defined by HUD, with the following exceptions:

 The value of any asset or the value of any income derived from that asset is not used in the rent calculation, except when the asset makes regular payments (quarterly or more often) to the resident or participant.
 However, the value of assets or the value of any income derived from assets is used to determine initial eligibility.
 Home Forward allows households to self-certify assets with a net value of $5,000 or less.